 That’s certainly useful, but it’s also a step toward not having to rely on our notes to remember.
 A significant body of research supports the idea that simply writing something down contributes greatly to the process of moving it into long-term memory.
-As Françoise Boch and Annie Piolat note in their helpful overview of research on note-taking,
+As Françoise Boch and Annie Piolat note in their helpful overview of research on note-taking (upload to M2L)

-. . .the result of taking notes is much more than the production of a passive “external” information store, as the note taking action itself is part of the memorization process and results in the creation of a form of “internal” storage.
+the result of taking notes is much more than the production of a passive “external” information store, as the note taking action itself is part of the memorization process and results in the creation of a form of “internal” storage.
 (Kiewra, 1987) Furthermore, the taking of notes seems to ease the load on the working memory and thereby helps people resolve complex problems.

-But the initial act of writing things down is only part of the equation, if you want to leverage the full power of note-taking.
+Even if you do write things down, though, that initial act is only part of the equation if you want to leverage the full power of note-taking.
 For full effectiveness, notes need to be:

-There are a number of approaches to taking notes effectively, but one that has been broadly adopted is the Cornell method.
+There are a number of approaches to capturing and organizing notes effectively, but one that has been broadly adopted is the Cornell method.
 The basic approach is to divide a page into three sections:

 The Cornell method is designed to support the five-step process above: organize, review, re-state, reflect, and connect.
 While originally developed as a method for taking notes during college lectures, it works well for most situations in which you need to capture and process information effectively.

 Finally, while I’ve already suggested this above, it bears repeating that notes are not something to simply jot down and file away; they are to be returned to and actively mined over time if they are to really serve their purpose